alzwded/JakED/README.md

 The last stage of `nmake test` is MSVC's built-in static code analysis.
 This is mostly to check that `cprintf` and `printf` are invoked with correct parameters.

+*As of 2022 this is disabled because it started giving errors where it previously didn't; TODO FIXME*

 ## Building

 The only command you need is `nmake jaked.exe`.
 It's a stand-alone executable.